Guide to Final Salary Pension Transfers

 Note that the same rule of thumb applies here: while a transfer is possible, it’s likely only a viable solution for a minority of scheme members.

 With a final salary pension, the real question is less can I leave my final salary scheme but rather should I leave my final salary scheme.
-Although there are benefits to final salary pension transfers, these only really apply to a small minority of scheme members.
+Although there are benefits to such transfers, these only really apply to a small minority of scheme members.

-For example, if your final salary scheme makes up the bulk or indeed all of your pension assets then it’s unlikely that a transfer will be suitable for you.
+For example, if your expected scheme pension makes up the bulk or indeed all of your pension assets then it’s unlikely that a transfer will be suitable for you.

 Senior Paraplanner at Drewberry

 Should I Transfer My Final Salary Pension?

 If you are, or have the option to be, an active member of a final salary scheme it will only be in exceptional circumstances (or if you have lifetime allowance protection) that you should consider leaving (or not joining) the scheme.